A Universal Framework for Horizon-Scale Tests of Gravity with Black Hole Shadows

 For the two EHT targets, M87* and Sgr A*, substituting the corresponding parameters from Table \ref{tab1} into the above expression yields the theoretical angular radii $\theta_{s} $, which serve as the model predictions for subsequent parameter inference.
 Before comparing these theoretical predictions with observations, it is essential to ensure the numerical convergence of the simulated shadow contours.
 In general, the simulated shadow contours for different parameter choices converge at comparable resolutions, as illustrated in Fig. \ref{fig2}.
 Therefore, for calculating $\theta_s$ and $\mathcal{D}_s$, we find that an effective resolution of 4K (i.e., $4096\times4096$ pixels) is sufficient to ensure full numerical convergence.
 With the numerical accuracy thus guaranteed, we proceed to constrain the model parameters using EHT observations.
 To ensure sufficient sampling of the parameter space, we generate $10^4$ simulated shadow images for each of M87* and Sgr A* under randomly selected combinations of $(\tilde{a},\tilde{B},\vartheta_0)$.
 We then interpolate this dataset to obtain continuous mappings of $(\theta_s,\mathcal{D}_s)$, which are used to calculate the posterior distributions of theoretical parameters.

 In Fig.~\ref{fig3}, we show the one- and two-dimensional posterior distributions of parameters for M87*, based on the three-epoch combined measurements of the EHT Collaboration \cite{EventHorizonTelescope:2025vum}.
 The magnetic field strength is constrained to $BM\!=\!0.79^{+0.12}_{-0.11}\times10^{-11}$.
-The posterior peaks at a high spin, $a/M \! >\!
+The posterior peaks at a high spin\footnote{For the shadow observables considered here, the transformation \(\tilde a\to -\tilde a\) does not alter the relevant geometric features.}, $a/M \! >\!
 0.759$, consistent with earlier jet-power arguments \cite{EventHorizonTelescope:2019ths}.
 The inclination angle remains weakly constrained, with $\vartheta_0\!>\! \frac{77\pi}{250} $ at the 68\% confidence level (CL).
 Figure \ref{fig4} presents the corresponding posterior distributions for Sgr A*, derived using the EHT 2022 observational data \cite{EventHorizonTelescope:2022wkp}.
 In this case, the term $\mathcal{P}_{\mathcal{D}_s}$ in Eq. (\ref{eq:likelihood}) is omitted, since only $\theta_s$ is available (see Table \ref{tab1}).
 The inferred magnetic field strength is higher, $BM \!=\!
 1.53^{+0.22}_{-0.17}\times10^{-11} $, while the correlations among $a/M$, $BM$, and $\vartheta_0$ appear marginal.
 This is not due to larger observational uncertainties but rather because the Sgr A* dataset provides no effective constraint on the shadow Axial ratio $\mathcal{D}_s$, leaving one fewer observable to break parameter degeneracies.
 Nevertheless, both analyses consistently favor the presence of a nonzero uniform magnetic field in the Kerr–BR spacetime, with the M87* results yielding a tighter credible interval for the field strength.

 In this Letter, one of our main aims is to constrain the magnetic field strength by expressing the dimensionless product $BM$ in Gaussian units \cite{Hou:2022eev}, where the corresponding physical field is given by